w-yi/DiagNet/README.md

 python -m spacy download en_vectors_web_lg
 ```

-In addition, Preparing BUTD features on TextVQA requires Caffe.
+In addition, preparing BUTD features on TextVQA requires Caffe.
 Please go to [bottom-up-attention](bottom-up-attention) and check out the README.
 The environment is exactly the same as the original implementation although we modify some code.
 AWS GPU instance is recommended to set up the environment.

 ## Preparing Datasets